 Massive urbanization, technology, and climate change are reshaping our planet every day.
-Lighthouse Labs develops scalable solutions for systemic global challenges—from improving water access, to building sustainable infrastructure, to rethinking agriculture systems.
+Orbia's Lighthouse develops scalable solutions for systemic global challenges—from improving water access, to building sustainable infrastructure, to rethinking agriculture systems.

 We are a joint venture between IDEO and Orbia, leveraging IDEO’s depth in human-centered design and Orbia’s expertise in engineering, materials, and manufacturing to tackle today’s—and tomorrow’s—toughest challenges.

 of the world’s population will live in urban areas in 2050

 liters of water are lost every day by global water systems